Albot-Online/Albot-Python-Library/README.md

 ```
 pip install Albot.Online
 ```
+Alternatively you can download the files directly from this repository and include them in your project.
 ## Example
 Following is a short example of the Python Library being put to use on the [Snake](https://www.albot.online/snake/) game.
 For exact information of how to use the library see the [documentation Wiki](https://github.com/Albot-Online/Albot-Python-Library/wiki).